mikk22/iOSAssessment/README.md

 	* Number of reviews by the customers.
 	* Review average.
 	* Description.
 	* Related products Button.
-If the user presses this button go to step 4.
+If the user clicks this button, go to step 4.
 	* Accessories Button.
-If the user presses this button go to step 5.
+If the user clicks this button, go to step 5.

 4. A list view with the related products for the item showed.
-Every product should show the following information.
+Every product should show the following information:
 	* Product Image.
 	* Product Name.
 	* Product Price.

 5. A grid list view with the accessories for the item shown.
-Every accessory should show the following information.
+Every accessory should show the following information:
 	* Product Image.
 	* Product Price.